stijnvermeir/mtgcards/manual.md

 Select a different cell to reset the keyboard search.

-Start your search with ^ and it will only match if the name starts with the search string.
+Start your search with ^ and it will only match if the name *starts* with the search string.

-Use PgUp and PgDn to go the previous or next match.
+Use PgUp and PgDn to go to the previous or next match.

 ### Customization
 MTGCards aims to be very customizable.